latest

 You can always modify this drift detection logic.
 You can select any of the statistical tests available in the library (including PSI, K-L divergence, Jensen-Shannon distance, Wasserstein distance, etc.), specify custom thresholds, or pass a custom test.
 You can read more about using data drift parameters and available drift detection methods.

-To detect dataset-level drift, you can set a rule on top of the individual feature results.
-For example, you can declare dataset drift if at least 50% of all features (columns) drifted or if ⅓ of the most important features drifted.
-Some of the Evidently tests and presets include such defaults.
-You can always modify them and set custom parameters.
+For example, you can declare dataset drift if 50% of all features (columns) drifted or if ⅓ of the most important features drifted.
+The default in DatasetDriftPreset()

 To evaluate data or prediction drift in the dataset, you need to ensure that the columns you test for drift are not empty.
 If these columns are empty in either reference or current data, Evidently will not calculate distribution drift and will raise an error.